Vonng/pigsty/docs/t-grafana-upgrade.md

 # Grafana Upgrade

-You can use postgres as grafana backend database
+You can use postgres as grafana backend database.

-Which could be a good chance to get start with a vivid use-case of pigsty
+It could be a good chance to get start with a vivid use-case of pigsty

 ### 1. Create new users for grafana